wwcgitworkshop/GithubWorkshop/README.md

 ```
 >**TIP:** *git pull* merges changes from the remote into your local copy.
 Use *git fetch* if you simply want to download the latest to keep track of what is going on.
 You will then need to merge to incorporate the updates from *fetch*.

-Now merge your changes into master
+Now merge your changes into master:
 ```bash
   $ git merge <feature_yourname>

 ```

-Push master to your origin
+Push master to your origin:
 ```bash
    $ git push origin
 ```